 In many cases the scientific method serves us well when we search for the “truth”.
 This is particularly so when we sort through results of objective tests to analyze which drug is most effective, what car is best, etc. In other cases logic proves inadequate and “feelings” seem to be a better guide.

-What I am saying is that I am convinced that those who search their hearts, minds, and souls to understand life will find themselves believing certain things to be true and right.
+What we are saying is that we are convinced that those who search their hearts, minds, and souls to understand life will find themselves believing certain things to be true and right.
 Perhaps these more or less inherent beliefs are simply products of human existence and thought.
 Perhaps, however, they are insights into profound fundamental truths.

 What about the times when you feel strongly that something is or might be true, but are uncertain of those feelings because, to some degree, your beliefs lie outside human perception or experience?
 Beyond mere “belief” is something called “faith”.
 When our beliefs are strong we may choose to have faith in their truth.